ngkuru/mini-fun/README.md

 ## 5. basketball
 Create teams and simulate games (single match or tournament) between basketball cards with name, off, def, star values.

+## 6. assign
+A little script for a linear sum assignment problem.